aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-tasks/outline-properties/_index.md

 The [Tsk](https://apireference.aspose.com/tasks/java/com.aspose.tasks/Tsk/) class exposes the OUTLINE_NUMBER and OUTLINE_LEVEL properties for managing outlines associated with a class:

 1. OutlineNumber (string).
-2. OutlineLevel (integrer).
+2. OutlineLevel (integer).
 ### **Outlines in Microsoft Project**
 In Microsoft Project, outline number and outline level properties can be viewed on the Task Entry form by adding the columns:

 1. On the **Insert** menu, select **columns**.
-2. Add the OulineNumber and OutlineLevel columns.
+2. Add the OutlineNumber and OutlineLevel columns.

 **Outline properties in Microsoft Project**